Testing Viability of Benchmark Dark Matter Models for the Galactic Center Excess: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Gordan Krnjaic and Jessie Shelton for useful feedback and discussions.
+We would like to thank Gordan Krnjaic and Jessie Shelton for useful feedback and discussions, and in particular we are grateful to Maria Olalla Olea-Romacho and Thomas Biek\"{o}tter for pointing out the relevance of the constraints on heavy Higgs decays for the 2HDM+$a$ model.
 This work was supported by the U.S. Department of Energy (DOE) Office of High Energy Physics under Grant Contract No. DE-SC0012567.
 Y.H. was supported by the MIT Undergraduate Research Opportunities Program.
 T.R.S. and C.C. were supported in part by the Simons Foundation (Grant No. 929255).
 T.R.S. was supported during the course of this work by a Guggenheim Fellowship; the Edward, Frances, and Shirley B. Daniels Fellowship of the Harvard Radcliffe Institute; and the Bershadsky Distinguished Fellowship of the Harvard Physics Department.